-There are many lists we make in our lives: New Year’s resolution lists, grocery lists, to do lists… On all these lists, we add, rearrange and one by one, cross each off upon completion.
-There is always a sense of accomplishment that comes with swiping our pencils across one of the many items on our lists; the sharp, quick sound that accompanies the achievement of a task.
+There are many lists we make in our lives: New Year’s resolution lists, grocery lists, to do lists, etc. On all these lists, we add, rearrange, and one by one, cross each item off upon completion.
+There is always a sense of accomplishment that comes with swiping a pencil across one of the many items on our lists; it’s a sharp, quick sound that accompanies the achievement of a task.

-Yet there is one list with postings that should never be crossed off: our list of values.
+But there is one list with items that should never be crossed off: our list of values.
 There are many interesting things about the values we choose to live by.
 First off, without being consciously aware of our values, we make decisions and operate according to these values daily.
 Our values guide everything we think, say and do.

 Second, when our values are at odds with our actions, we automatically feel misaligned and uneasy.
 It is as though our values are an invisible force that constantly push us forward.
 When our thoughts and behaviours clash with these internal values, we can experience guilt, regret and discomfort.
 When they do align though, we can feel accomplishment, self-assurance and a sense of well-being.

 Third, we often share common value systems with the people we are closest to.
-While our common interests and personalities might differ, if our main value system differs from those of our spouses, friends or significant others, a great deal of tension can arise.
+While our common interests and personalities might differ, if our main value system differs from those of our spouse, partner or friends, a great deal of tension can arise.

 Last, we tend to live according to our top six to eight values.
-When we try and live by many more, it is easy to get distracted and overwhelmed.
+If we try to live by any more, it is easy to get distracted and overwhelmed.
 It becomes harder to figure out what our top priorities are, and we can find ourselves struggling to keep up.

-If you are having trouble narrowing down your list, it can help to ask yourself these questions:
+If you are having trouble narrowing down your list, ask yourself these questions:

 Of course, your values are subject to change as your definition of success changes.
 You’ll find that as you continue to grow, your values change with your priorities.